 307.1 System.
 Except as otherwise provided in this code, no plumbing system, drainage system, building sewer, private sewage disposal system, or parts thereof shall be located in a lot other than the lot that is the site of the building, structure, or premises served by such facilities.

-308.1 Improper Location (General): Any piping or plumbing fixtures shall not be so located as to prevent the normal operation and function of windows, doors, or any other part of a functioning structure.
-This type of violation often occurs during re-models and renovations of existing buildings.
+308.1 Improper Location (General).
+Piping, fixtures, or equipment shall not be so located as to interfere with the normal use thereof or with the normal operation and use of windows, doors, or other required facilities.